sage-code/eve/manual/structure.md

 ## Single dispatch

 Dispatch is a form of selection specific to methods and functions.
-This is a way to identify one _overloaded_ aspect or function by its signature.
+This is a way to identify one _overloaded_ method or function by its signature.

 Wikipedia: [name mangling](https://en.wikipedia.org/wiki/Name_mangling)

 ## Multiple dispatch

-In multiple dispatch many parameters can be used to identify a aspect.
-A aspect signature include aspect name and parameter types: both input and output parameters are included in aspect signature.
+In multiple dispatch many parameters can be used to identify a method.
+A method signature include method name and parameter types: both input and output parameters are included in method signature.

-**aspect Restrictions**
+**method Restrictions**
-* A aspect call is a statement, can not be used in expressions;
+* A method call is a statement, can not be used in expressions;
-* A aspect with result can be used with assign operator ":=" or a modifier.
 * We can not create methods, data types or classes inside a over;
 * We can not create references to methods: